Looking for things to do in Nikko, Japan? Here’s the perfect long weekend itinerary featuring temples, shrines and plenty of nature.

 Photo Spots We Loved

-- Shinkyo Bridge: Early morning = mirror-calm river and no crowds.
+- Shinkyo Bridge: Early morning means mirror-calm river and no crowds.

-- Toshogu Shrine carvings: Zoom in on details (yes, the famous “see-no-evil” monkeys).
+- Toshogu Shrine carvings: Zoom in on the details — the famous “see-no-evil” monkeys repay close attention.

-- Akechidaira Ropeway deck: Lake + waterfall + mountain layers in one frame.
+- Akechidaira Ropeway deck: Lake, waterfall and mountain layers in one frame.

-- Kegon Falls (lower deck): Misty power shot; protect your lens.
+- Kegon Falls lower deck: A misty power shot — protect your lens.

-- Senjogahara boardwalk: Golden hour across the moor—cinematic.
+- Senjogahara boardwalk: Golden hour across the moor is cinematic.

 - Lake Yunoko shore: Gentle ripples, mountain reflections, pine silhouettes.